 Hartlebury C.E.
-Primary School Special Educational Needs Information Report 2019 - 2020
+Primary School Special Educational Needs Information Report 2022 - 2023

-We grow in the Christian values of love, tolerance and forgiveness; learning together, respecting each other
+We grow in the Christian values of love, tolerance and forgiveness; learning together, showing kindness to each other.

 At Hartlebury C.E.
 Primary School we believe that all children are entitled to high-quality education that enables them to: